You have under 30 days.

 Is the EV charger tax credit still available in 2026?

-Yes, but only until June 30, 2026.
+Yes, through June 30, 2026, based on current federal guidance.
 The One Big Beautiful Bill Act (P.L.
 119-21), signed in July 2025, ended the credit’s 2032 extension.
 The new hard deadline is June 30.
-After that date, the credit ends with no scheduled replacement.
+After that date, the credit is expected to expire unless future legislation extends or replaces it.

 Does my home address need to be in a special zone to qualify?